phuongdinh1411/learning-material/computer-science/cs_questions.md

     - Can we make a persistent HTTP connection? pros and cons of this way?
+        If the client does not close the connection when all of the data it needs has been received, the resources needed to keep the connection open on the server will be unavailable for other clients.
+How much this affects the server's availability and how long the resources are unavailable depend on the server's architecture and configuration.

     - Why HTTP require cookie each time we send the request?
     - Can someone use your cookie and log in your Facebook account?
 How to migrate this?
     - What is HTTP session?
 How does authentication work in HTTP?
 What is JWT?